magga-traducciones/ajahn-chah-collected-singlevol/manuscript/markdown/bodhinyana_just-do-it.md

 Just Do It!
 ===========

+<p class="chapter-footnote" markdown="1">*Note*: A different
-\<p class="chapter-footnote"\>*Note*: A different translation of this talk has been published elsewhere under the title: ‘*Start Doing It!*’\</p\>
+translation of this talk has been published elsewhere under the title:

-\<span class="dropcaps-first"\>J\</span\>\<span
+‘*Start Doing It!*’</p>

+<span class="dropcaps-first" markdown="1">J</span><span
+class="dropcaps-words" markdown="1">ust keep breathing</span>&nbsp;
-class="dropcaps-words"\>ust keep breathing\</span\> in and out like this.
+in and out like this.
 Don’t be interested in anything else.
 It doesn’t matter even if someone is standing on their head with their arse in the air.
 Don’t pay it any attention.
 Just stay with the in-breath and the out-breath.
 Concentrate your awareness on the breath.
 Just keep doing it.

 Don’t take up anything else.
 There’s no need to think about gaining things.
 Don’t take up anything at all.
 Simply know the in- breath and the out-breath.
-The in-breath and the out-breath. on the in-breath; on the out-breath.
+The in-breath and the out-breath. *Bud* on the in-breath; *dho* on the out-breath.
 Just stay with the breath in this way until you are aware of the in-breath and aware of the out-breath, aware of the in-breath and aware of the out-breath.
 Be aware in this way until the mind is peaceful, without irritation, without agitation, merely the breath going out and coming in.
 Let your mind remain in this state.
 You don’t need a goal yet.
 This state is the first stage of practice.

-=1 If the mind is at ease, if it’s at peace, it will be naturally aware.
+If the mind is at ease, if it’s at peace, it will be naturally aware.
 As you keep doing it, the breath diminishes, becomes softer.
 The body becomes pliable, the mind becomes pliable.
 It’s a natural process.
 Sitting is comfortable: you’re not dull, you don’t nod, you’re not sleepy.
 The mind has a natural fluency about whatever it does.
 It is still.
 It is at peace.
-And then when you leave the you say to yourself, ‘Wow, what was that?’
+And then when you leave the samādhi, you say to yourself, ‘Wow, what was that?’
 You recall the peace that you’ve just experienced.
 And you never forget it.

-The things which follows along with us are called the power of recollection, and self-awareness.
+The things which follows along with us are called sati, the power of recollection, and *sampajañña,* self-awareness.
 Whatever we say or do, wherever we go, on almsround or whatever, in eating the meal, washing our almsbowl, then be aware of what it’s all about.
 Be constantly mindful.
 Follow the mind.

-When you’re practising walking meditation (), have a walking path, say from one tree to another, about fifty feet in length.
-Walking is the same as sitting meditation.
+When you’re practising walking meditation (*caṅkama*), have a walking path, say from one tree to another, about fifty feet in length.
+Walking *caṅkama* is the same as sitting meditation.
 Focus your awareness: ‘now, I am going to put forth effort.
 With strong recollection and self-awareness I am going to pacify my mind.’
 The object of concentration depends on the person.
 Find what suits you.
-Some people spread to all sentient beings and then leading with their right foot, walk at a normal pace, using the mantra in conjunction with the walking, continually being aware of that object.
+Some people spread *mettā* to all sentient beings and then leading with their right foot, walk at a normal pace, using the mantra *‘Buddho’* in conjunction with the walking, continually being aware of that object.
 If the mind becomes agitated, stop, calm the mind and then resume walking, constantly self-aware.
 Aware at the beginning of the path, aware at every stage of the path, the beginning, the middle and the end.
 Make this knowing continuous.

-This is a method, focusing on walking .
-Walking means walking to and fro.
+This is a method, focusing on walking *caṅkama*.
+Walking *caṅkama* means walking to and fro.
 It’s not easy.
 Some people see us walking up and down and think we’re crazy.
-They don’t realize that walking gives rise to great wisdom.
+They don’t realize that walking *caṅkama* gives rise to great wisdom.
 Walk to and fro.
 If you’re tired then stand and still your mind.
 Focus on making the breathing comfortable.
 When it is reasonably comfortable then switch the attention to walking again.

 The postures change by themselves.
 Standing, walking, sitting, lying down.
 They change.
 We can’t just sit all the time, stand all the time or